 Maritime security levels

-GPC operates at level one security unless otherwise notified by the Secretary of the Office of Transport Security.
-The levels of Maritime security are:
+Gladstone Ports Corporation (GPC) operates at Level 1 security unless otherwise notified by the Secretary of the Office of Transport Security.

 Landside Restricted Zones